 Sydney Analytical is the University’s core research facility dedicated to material, chemical and biological analysis.
-We offer open access to the University’s flagship capabilities for vibrational spectroscopy, x-ray analysis and magnetic resonance, as well as expert technical guidance, to support researchers as they address their most challenging research priorities.
+We offer open access to the University’s flagship capabilities for vibrational spectroscopy, x-ray analysis, drug discovery and magnetic resonance, as well as expert technical guidance, to support researchers as they address their most challenging research priorities.

 Sydney Analytical fully complements the important work being undertaken at local and international centres for collaborative research, and our network of partnerships which includes members such as Sydney Nano, the Brain and Mind Centre and Charles Perkins Centre, the Australian Nuclear Science and Technology Organisation, as well as extensive industry collaborators, represents a significant knowledge base through which to drive academic excellence and high-impact research outcomes.